 Producers in other affected areas can apply for an Individual Disaster Stricken Property (IDSP) declaration, which gives access to freight subsidies up to $5,000 from DAF, and Queensland Rural and Industry Development Authority (QRIDA) Disaster Assistance loans of up to $250,000 available at a concessional interest rate.

 Residents in parts of the Livingstone, Noosa, Bundaberg, Scenic Rim, Toowoomba, Gold Coast, Gympie, Ipswich, Lockyer Valley and Somerset local government areas who have been affected by bushfires can also access financial assistance and support services.

-Emergency Hardship Assistance grants of up to $180 per person, to a maximum of $900 for a family of five or more, are also available to help cover the costs of essential items, such as food and clothing for eligible residents in the Gladstone, Mackay, Rockhampton, Bundaberg, Livingstone and Isaac council areas.
+Emergency Hardship Assistance Grants of up to $180 per person, to a maximum of $900 for a family of five or more, are now available to eligible people experiencing genuine financial hardship as a result of the impact of the bushfires.

 Other grants such the Essential Household Contents Grant and Structural Assistance Grant, which are income tested, are also available to eligible residents … Continue reading Financial assistance available to bushfire affected farmers and individuals